alone-ai7/Flappy-Bird-Clone/README.md

 > ⚠️ **Project Status: Active Development (WIP)**
 > The core systems are currently being mapped out and built.
 This repository documents the step-by-step progress from structural design to a deployment-ready production build.
+> This might take a while as expected since I want to progress at pygame and the basics of Godot first. sorry not sorry

 ---